 How to Clean Your Drains

 Cleaning the drains is the very first step in preventing clogged drains.
-Our drains tend to be neglected when we think of regular home cleaning.
-However, keeping them clean and clear of debris is just as important to your family’s health and your home’s comfort as ensuring your kitchen counters are wiped down and the toilet is scrubbed.
+Unfortunately, our drains tend to be neglected when we think of regular home cleaning.
+However, keeping them clean and clear of debris is just as important to your family’s health and your home’s comfort as ensuring your kitchen counters are wiped down, and the toilet is scrubbed.